 Each classroom has a high-resolution screen or interactive whiteboard, children have ready access to chromebooks, with one to one access in Forms 5 and 6, and staff have personal touch-screen devices for use within lessons.
 Devices are increasingly used as learning tools within the classroom, to engage students in innovative teaching and learning.
 Emphasis is placed on building Digital Citizenship skills, to ensure students become responsible users of technology and the internet.

-Computing forms an increasingly important and exciting ingredient in our teaching throughout the school.
-There are more electronic whiteboards in our buildings than there are classes, a well-equipped and recently refurbished suite of desktop machines facilitates individualised access for every child and our many sets of laptops enable the boys and girls to increase their proficiency in programming devices as well as the independence of their research into a range of topics and areas of study.
 Computing is taught as a subject in its own right, and creative use of computing technology provides a valuable enhancement to all other curriculum areas.
-Pupils have easy access to a myriad of peripheral devices, from early days with robotic devices such as our Bee-Bots, to later efficient and effective use of printers, scanners, digital cameras and presentation devices.
+Pupils have access to a myriad of physical computing devices, from early days with robotic devices such as our Bee-Bots and Cubettos, to microbits.
+Children also learn about efficient and effective use of peripheral hardware, such as printers, scanners, digital cameras and presentation devices.